 No trawl through the archives would be complete without Family guy, where Jesus is a regular Special Guest Star.
 Here’s a handy resumé:

-I must confess [sic] that there are already several related posts on this blog—Chumleys vinegar, more from Alan Bennett (WWJD, and the Christmas card), the Matthew Passion incident, and so on.
+I must confess [sic] that there are already several related posts on this blog—Chumleys vinegar, more from Alan Bennett (WWJD, feet, and the Christmas card), the Matthew Passion incident, and so on.
 If you read the latter post, we can all end with a resounding chorus of Always look on the bright side of life.

 In my defence, Daoist jokes are also a niche source of entertainment, like the train deity or the “switch off the light” story.
 [Call that a defence?—Ed.]